serranoabq/ctc-full-calendar/README.md

 The responsive view uses a basicDay view at small viewports, a basicWeek view at intermediate viewports, and a month display for larger ones.

 ### Responsive behavior ###
 When the `view` option is left out or set to `responsive`, the calendar view adjusts to the container viewport.
 To adjust the location of the responsive breaks, use the `breaks` option.
-This is a comma=separated list of numbers with the widths at which the view changes must be made.
+This is a comma-separated list of numbers with the widths at which the view changes must be made.
 The first value specifies the change from `month` view to `basicWeek` view; the second one gives the width for changing from `basicWeek` to `basicDay`.
-The default breakpoints are 450 and 300.
+The default breakpoints are 450 and 300, respectively.

 Syntax: `[ctc-fullcalendar breaks='{med_viewport},{small_viewport}']`